rogercp/java-dogs-exceptions/README.md

   * One for each time the /calc endpoints are accessed
   * One for each dog that is created

-Create a separate application that reads messages from the queue recording each time the /dogs endpoints are accessed
+Create a separate application that reads messages from each queue, making sure to add to the message which queue it is from before displaying to the screen.

 Stretch Goal
   * Add a date and time stamp to your custom logging